moaali/redux-overview/README.md

  * Calls all callbacks in subscribed components each time the store changes.
  * Updates UI on state changes .
  *
- * @param  {Object} listener Callback function called on state changes.
+ * @param  {Function} listener Callback function called on state changes.
  * @return {Void}
  */
 store.subscribe(listener);